-Ladakh is the land of High Mountain Passes and gorgeous Lakes; white sand dunes and high altitude monasteries.
-Shops sell Tibetan artefacts and curio items, yak wool shawls and Kashmiri pashminas.
+Ladakh is the land of high mountain passes and gorgeous lakes; white sand dunes and high-altitude monasteries.
+Shops sell Tibetan artifacts and curio items, yak wool shawls, and Kashmiri pashminas.
 Discover Ladakh with Tripoto to experience these and a lot more.

 From safari in the white dunes of Nubra to the winter trail of Chadar, from motorcycle rides to trekking expeditions, experience Ladakh and create your own stories.

 Ladakh is a place so postcard-perfect that mountain enthusiasts invariably include the destination in their bucket list.
 The terrain offers roads that are dangerous yet scenic.

 Leh tourism has made the task of finding the best places to visit easier.
 With Leh tourism information available everywhere, visitors can plan their itineraries without any hassle.
 You only need to know what kind of experience you are looking for, and Leh tourism will have it!

 Located in Leh, Shanti Stupa is one of the first places that tourists visit.
 Perched on a hill, this grand Tibetan stupa is breathtaking.
 Overlooking the vibrant city, it offers panoramic views of the surrounding mountains, grassy fields and Tibetan houses.
 Constructed to mark the completion of 2,500 years of Buddhism and to further the faith’s message of peace, the stupa preserves ancient relics of Buddhist culture.
 What is striking about the Shanti Stupa is the mesmerising idol of Buddha which is the centre of attraction.
 Perched on a steep slope, it’s best to take a bike or taxi here.
 Owing to the growth of Leh tourism, you will find a number of Leh tourism local guides ready to take you through the history of Shanti Stupa.